bagrat/stonks/README.md

 - [ ] DRY up Twelvedata client module to use the same code for both the API and the tests
 - [ ] Exclude tests using the real API when running `mix test`
 - [ ] Come up with a strategy to sort the stock without having statistics for all
+  - [ ] maybe use the the average volume from the timeseries data
+- [ ] Add a loading state to the stock page
+- [ ] Add a tooltip for truncated company names
+- [ ] Support mobile view